SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and Dereverberation: Problem Formulation

 where $*$ denotes convolution.
 In this work, we only consider static speakers, and thus the RIRs are time-invariant.
 RIR is composed of direct-path, early reflections and late reverberation, and can be divided into two parts: the desired part $a_{pm}^d(n)$ and the undesired part $a_{pm}(n)-a_{pm}^d(n)$.
 In this work, we conduct joint speech separation, denoising and dereverberation, namely estimating the $P$ desired speech signals

 from the multichannel recordings.
 In practice, we only estimate the desired speech for one reference microphone, say the $r$-th microphone.
 Correspondingly, the desired speech signal $y^d_{pr}(n)$ will be taken as the training target of the proposed neural network.
-Normally, the desired RIR part is the direct-path component.
+Normally, the desired RIR part is the direct-path component \addnote[early reflection]{1}{with or without some early reflections.
+In this paper, we take the direct-path component as the training target of the proposed method.}